 The University of Delaware’s College of Earth, Ocean and Environment (CEOE) is uniquely positioned to build awareness and consensus driving the deployment of offshore wind.
-The University’s Center for Carbon-free Power Integration has a long record of offshore wind academic research and teaching.
+The University’s Center for Research in Wind has a long record of offshore wind academic research and teaching.
 Recent notable research has been published on world wind power resources, and on running a region on offshore wind, onshore wind and solar.
 UD’s offshore wind academic programs are housed in the CEOE, but with strong links to the College of Engineering, Center for Composite Materials, and others.

 STRATEGIC FOCUS AREAS